Exotic B-series representation of the Feller semigroup for It\^o diffusions and the MSR path integral: MSR expectations via Feynman multi-indices

 Given the interpretation of the multi-index components as representing the number of vertices of a given type having fixed number of outgoing legs, one would be tempted to righteously consider $\beta^2(u)$ as the square of $\beta$ and then to resort to a single-component multi-index as for $\alpha$.
 Yet, our choice of treating $\beta^2$ as a different object is crucial and motivated by the problem of performing contractions, where the \emph{local nature} of $\beta^2$ plays a role.
 The symmetry of the square justifies our choice of restricting to triangular $\gamma_\beta$:

-This choice will be clarified when Taylor expanding the interaction term involving $\beta^2$ in the proof of Theorem \ref{Thm: MSR multi-indices}.

-Recalling that the expansion of the MSR expectation in \eqref{Eq: final formula MSR} boils down to assembling in all possible ways the vertices representing $\alpha$ and $\beta^2$ into Feynman diagrams whose edges are placeholders for the inverse of the time derivative, not all Feynman multi-indices lying in $\mathcal{M}_{\smallF}$, see Definition \ref{Def: Feynman multi-indices}, are needed.
-Indeed, $\mathcal{M}_{\smallF}$ encompasses multi-indices which cannot give rise to Feynman diagrams after a leg contraction procedure on the vertices that they represent.
+Observe that $\mathcal{M}_{\smallF}$ encompasses multi-indices which cannot give rise to Feynman diagrams after a leg contraction procedure on the vertices that they represent.
 To rule them out, we resort once more to the graphical interpretation of Feynman multi-indices, which yields a crucial constraint: The evaluation of the expression in \eqref{Eq: final formula MSR} at the field configurations $\psi=u_0,\tilde{\psi}=0$ together with the recentering at $u_0$ due to the Taylor expansion of the coefficients, prevents free legs from surviving after the contraction procedure that generate Feynman diagrams.
 This observation, together with the interpretation of the gradings defined above, leads to the following natural sub-class of Feynman multi-indices. \begin{definition} A multi-index $\gamma\in\mathcal{M}_{\smallF}$ is said to be \emph{populated} if